 Chronic kidney disease is a condition characterized by a gradual loss of kidney function over time.
-Chronic kidney disease is also known as chronic renal disease.
-Early diagnosis is imperative for patients with chronic kidney disease.
-With an early diagnosis, intervention and secondary preventive measures can be put in place to help patients deal with the effects of this disease.
+Chronic kidney disease can be reduced with an earlier diagnosis, intervention and secondary preventive measures can be put in place to help patients deal with the effects of this condition.
 Chronic kidney disease is characterized as a public health problem because of its prevalence among Americans and due to the outcomes of the disease.
-Prevention requires a clear understanding of the earliest stages of the disease, antecedent risk factors, appropriate treatments for populations at risk.
+Prevention requires a clear understanding of the earliest stages of the disease, antecedent risk factors, appropriate treatments and identifying populations at risk.

 In general, patients can be placed into one of three categories: